rbreesems/flamingo/tested_firmware/README.md

 3. rak4631-firmware-2-5-07-2025-0-active-buzzer-io3-range-test-rssi.uf2 - #1 + buzzer, built for Wismesh Pocket

-Version display: HCRU 07/25.1
+Version display: `HCRU 07/25.1`
-Added Alert Bell emoji receive as toggle for ADRT on/off - allows remote range test to be toggled on/off via emoji
+Added Alert Bell emoji receive as toggle for ADRT on/off - allows remote range test to be toggled on/off via emoji.
 Same rak4631 versions as above except filename has 07-2025-1.

+Version display: `HCRU 07/25.2`
+Fixed logging of long messages (problem discovered durng August 3/2025 mock scenario).
+Only have firmware for base nodes, serial link and buzzer nodes do not need this fix.

 ## Pre-built firmware for T-deck